charlesreid1/olsonator/Readme.md

 Many Bothans died to bring us these names.

 That directory also contains latitude/longitude data about each team's home city.

-This can be used to determine east coast/west coast teams, which can be used to account for travel effects.
+That can be used to determine distances traveled and account for travel and time zone effects.

 ### Rankings